glowbox/ChromeSyphon/README.md

 # ChromeSyphon

+Render any web content as a Syphon source.

-A verion of the CEF example project which will render the browser view as a syphon source.
-This was inspired by the [CefWithSyphon](https://github.com/vibber/CefWithSyphon) project but it includes many additional configuration options by way of a JSON configuration file.
+This project is based on the example MacOS project included with the Chromium Embedded Framework.
+It is inspired by the [CefWithSyphon](https://github.com/vibber/CefWithSyphon) project but includes many additional configuration options by way of a JSON configuration file.

 ## Current Release